cored/foaas.rb/README.md

   Will return content of the form ':name, Thou clay-brained guts, thou knotty-pated fool, thou whoreson obscene greasy tallow-catch! - :from'.

-## /linus/:name/:from

-  Will return content of the form ':name, there aren't enough swear-words in the English language, so now I'll have to call you perkeleen vittupää just to express my disgust and frustration with this crap. - :from'.

 ## /king/:name/:from

   Will return content of the form 'Oh fuck off, just really fuck off you